MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-setup-email.md

 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 3. Alternatively, choose the **Apply Office 365 Server Settings** action to insert any information that is already defined for your Office 365 subscription.
 4. When all the fields are correctly filled in, choose the **Test Email Setup** action.
-5. When the test succeeds, close the window.
+5. When the test succeeds, close the page.

 ## <a name="see-also"></a>See Also
 [Working with [!INCLUDE[d365fin](includes/d365fin_md.md)]](ui-work-product.md)